Aldrin-ai/form-builder-documentation/definition/button.md

 Text that is hidden to users, until icon next to label is hovered over.

 ### Show in Report
-Button will be shown inside of the Report
+Button will be shown inside of the report